Vinc135/Vinc135/README.md

 Hi, I'm a developer from Germany.
 I’m passionate about creating diverse projects, particularly Discord bots.

-👨‍🎓 Student in 12th grade, working towards Abitur
+👨‍🎓 Student in 12th grade, working towards Abitur<br>
-💻 Passionate about computer science and programming
+💻 Passionate about computer science and programming<br>
-🤖 Owner of the Vulpo Discord bot, verified and on over 2k servers
+🤖 Owner of the Vulpo Discord bot, verified and on over 2k servers<br>